 - Cash is not held as a tactical allocation.
 No derivatives are used.

-The BofA Merrill Lynch 1-3 Year U.S. Treasury Index tracks the performance of U.S. dollar denominated sovereign debt publicly issued by the U.S. government in its domestic market.
+The ICE BofA Merrill Lynch 1-3 Year U.S. Treasury Index tracks the performance of U.S. dollar denominated sovereign debt publicly issued by the U.S. government in its domestic market.
 Qualifying securities must have at least one year remaining to final maturity, a fixed coupon schedule, a minimum amount outstanding of $1 billion, and must mature in less than three years.
-Both DBF returns and index returns reflect the reinvestment of dividends and other earnings.
+Index returns reflect the reinvestment of dividends and other earnings.
 Indices are included for comparison purposes only and do not include transaction costs.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF portfolios.

 - Future returns will depend on future allocation decisions.
 Past performance is no guarantee of future results.
 The investment return and principal value will fluctuate so that when redeemed, investments may be worth more or less than the original cost.

 - Any investment, including DBF’s portfolios, has the potential of generating losses as well as profits.